Build a document in minutes with our step-by-step tool.

 A 3-day notice to quit for non-payment of rent is a Florida eviction notice that is used when a tenant doesn’t pay their rent on time.
-However, Saturday, Sunday, or legal holidays are not counted in the three days.
+However, only business days are counted; Saturday, Sunday, or legal holidays are not counted in the three days.
 Tenants must either pay their rent or vacate the premises.
 All 3-day notices to quit for nonpayment of rent must comply with Florida Statute Chapter 83, Section 56.

 A 7-day notice to quit for non-compliance means that the tenant has violated the lease in some way.
 They have 7 days to correct the violation or vacate the property.
 All 7-day notices to quit for non-compliance must comply with Florida Statute Chapter 83, Section 56.
 If the tenant commits the same violation again within the same 12 months after this notice is issued, the landlord may automatically turn to the court for relief instead of serving the tenant a second time.